yasmine-sassi/travel-journal/README.md

    npm run dev
 7. Open your browser and navigate to  `http://localhost:5173`

+## Deployment

+This website was deployed using Netlify.
+You can access it [here](https://explore-tn.netlify.app/)

 ## Contact

 For any inquiries or feedback, feel free to contact me, the author